The Behavior and Physiology in Aging – Research Training Program

 The Claude D. Pepper Older American Independence Center (OAIC) with funding by NIA, focuses on understanding and treating dysmobility associated with aging.
 Following the first designation of the Aging Center as Pepper Center in 1992, the second Pepper Center grant, awarded in 1999, included cores that provided service to other funded research projects, as well as to Pepper-specific projects.
 A third Pepper Center grant, awarded in 2006, is exploring approaches to understanding and modifying multiple pathways of functional decline through research and faculty development.
 In collaboration with various Duke departments, divisions, and centers, the OAIC supports mentored research of junior faculty; pilot research projects; an analysis core; a biological studies core; and developmental projects in biomarkers, metabolomics, and database development.

-The Duke Aging Center Family Support Program, in collaboration with the Bryan Alzheimer’s Disease Research Center at Duke and the N.C.
-Alzheimer’s Association, with funding from the NC Division of Aging and Adult Services, provides the following free services to all North Carolina residents: confidential, personalized tips on caring for people with memory disorders; a comprehensive information packet on Alzheimer’s disease and a Caregiver newsletter delivered twice a year; telephone help with care decisions, coping strategies and evaluating service or residential care options as well as help selecting support groups, education programs, online information or books.
+The Duke Dementia Family Support Program provides the following free services to all North Carolina residents: confidential, personalized tips on caring for people with memory disorders; a comprehensive information packet on Alzheimer’s disease and a Caregiver newsletter delivered twice a year; telephone help with care decisions, coping strategies and evaluating service or residential care options as well as help selecting support groups, education programs, online information or books.

 The Center for Spirituality, Theology, and Health, in collaboration with the Center for the Study of Aging, has received two awards from the John Templeton Foundation to: 1) solicit, award and coordinate seven research projects which would investigate how religion/spirituality influences individual and community health, and 2) form and maintain a community of scholars, build network of senior and junior researchers in spirituality, theology and health.